fabbio00/WorkNest/README.md

 - **PostgreSQL**: An open-source relational database management system.

+### Containerization and Orchestration:

+- **Docker**: A platform for developing, shipping, and running applications in containers.
+Docker simplifies the deployment of the application components (frontend, backend, and database) by encapsulating them in containers, which can be easily deployed and managed.
+- **Docker Compose**: A tool for defining and running multi-container Docker applications.
+With Docker Compose, you can configure all the components of the application in a single YAML file and start them with a single command.

 # Architectural Approach
 - **MVC Pattern**: The application architecture follows the Model-View-Controller (MVC) pattern to separate concerns and improve maintainability.